Myles Brand: NCAA leadership

 In 2003, roughly two years after he fired Bob Knight, Brand left Indiana University to become president of the National Collegiate Athletic Association, located in Indianapolis.
 Brand was the first college president to head the NCAA.

-Brand took the helm of the NCAA during a time when it was criticized for not valuing academics and education.
-Brand, a former college president and academic, was expected to bring new priorities to an institution previously governed by Cedric Dempsey, whose background was that of an athlete, coach and athletic administrator.
-Brand vowed to improve the overall experience for student-athletes, helping them attain both an education and increasing postgraduate opportunities.
-In a speech to the National Press Club, Brand said that "intercollegiate athletics can be a vital force in America's culture, exemplifying the positive spirit and values of our way of life," but he also expressed his strong belief "that academics must come first."

-Brand had warned that the "arms race" among upper-echelon schools is the biggest dilemma confronting the NCAA's future success.
-"This escalation—this spiraling—of success demanding even more success has good people of noble intentions chasing both the carrot and their tails," he said.

-Under his tenure, the NCAA Executive Committee decided not to conduct championships on the campuses of member institutions where the use of nicknames and mascots representing American Indians is considered hostile and abusive.

 Brand established a system for tracking each team's graduation rates, and brought attention to the fact that men's basketball teams had lower-than-average graduation rates.

 Following Brand's death, Senior Vice-President Jim Isch was named interim president on September 22, 2009.
-Former University of Washington president Mark Emmert was named as the new permanent president of the NCAA in late 2010.

 Legacy

 In 2019, Indiana University renamed the Informatics buildings at the corner of 10th Street and Woodlawn Avenue on its Bloomington campus Myles Brand Hall in honor of its 16th president.

 A website of his Collected Works includes over 300 speeches, op eds, podcasts, and videos.
 A Special Issue of The Journal of Intercollegiate Sport co-edited by Peg Brand Weiser and R. Scott Kretchmar entitled, "The Myles Brand Era at the NCAA: A Tribute and Scholarly Review" offers recollections and analysis by various peers and scholars of his goal to integrate athletics into academics, his pursuit of gender equity, racial parity, and other issues of social justice, and an understanding of his legacy of leadership style.